 Lifecycle for Developers Quickstart

-In this guide, we’ll go over what the IQ Server is and how it helps you select better components and build better software, faster.
-We’ll give you some great tips to get started integrating the IQ Server into your environment, helping you add component intelligence to your everyday workflow.
+In this guide, we’ll go over what the Sonatype Lifecycle solution is and how it helps you select better components and build better software, faster.
+We’ll give you some great tips to get started integrating Lifecycle into your environment, helping you add component intelligence to your everyday workflow.

-The Nexus IQ Server acts as the brain for an organization implementing component lifecycle management.
-In IQ, you’ll find a platform that provides functionality for managing policy, reviewing component and application information, and using our integrations to evaluate applications and repositories.
+Sonatype Lifecycle acts as the brain for an organization implementing component lifecycle management.
+In Lifecycle, you’ll find a platform that provides functionality for managing policy, reviewing component and application information, and using our integrations to evaluate applications and repositories.

-The Nexus Platform helps you make informed decisions when selecting components for your projects.
-By making smart dependency choices up-front, you can focus on your own innovation and let the Nexus Platform ensure that the elements of your software come from well-maintained, appropriately licensed, and security-conscious projects.
+The Sonatype Platform helps you make informed decisions when selecting components for your projects.
+By making smart dependency choices up-front, you can focus on your own innovation and let the Sonatype Platform ensure that the elements of your software come from well-maintained, appropriately licensed, and security-conscious projects.

-NOTE: The Advanced Development Pack (ADP) capabilities have been integrated into the general Lifecycle product.
+NOTE: The Advanced Development Pack (ADP) has been integrated into the general Lifecycle product.
 These changes are accessible with IQ Server version 100 and above.
-For customers with IQ server versions between 100 and 134, your admin may need to re-upload your organization’s existing Lifecycle license or restart the IQ Server to see these additional capabilities.
+For users with IQ Server versions between 100 and 134, your admin may need to re-upload your organization’s existing Lifecycle license or restart the IQ Server to see these additional capabilities.

 - Recommendations for incompatible code with Breaking Changes